simboonlong/utility/README.md

 # utility
-Some utility functions to use.
+Some web utility functions to use.

 ## install
 `npm i @simboonlong/utility`